Deltaprintr/Rapid-Star/README.md

 - Scalable nozzle count at no additional cost
 - Higher CPH
 - Simpler mechanical assembly
-- More X/Y space due to smaller head
+- More X/Y space due to smaller head, which means more space for feeders/trays.

 # Contribute